Overcoming Gender Identity Harassment

 When out in public, stay alert and trust your instincts.

 Let your friends and loved ones know where you are.

 When walking, plan the safest and most direct route.

 Carry a whistle to attract attention in case you feel threatened.

 Cross the street, change direction, or run into a crowd if you sense danger.

 Don't deny that the problem exists

 It can be easy to brush off harassment or bullying after the fact, once you're safe and the confrontation has ended.
-But you don't need—or deserve—to live in fear or minimize the trauma.
-Address the issue by reporting the harassment to an adult you feel safe with such as your parents, school staff, or teachers, or to the police.
+But you don't need—or deserve—to live in fear or reduce the trauma.
+Address the issue by reporting the harassment to an adult you feel safe with, such as your parents, school staff, or teachers, or to the police.